redpanda-data/connect/website/docs/configuration/error_handling.md

     - bloblang: root = if errored() { deleted() }
 ```

 This will remove any failed messages from a batch.
+Furthermore, dropping a message will propagate an acknowledgement (also known as "ack") upstream to the pipeline's input.

 ## Route to a Dead-Letter Queue